pu2clr/SI4735/examples/SI47XX_KITS/Lilygo_t_embed/README.md

 LilyGO/T-Embed  is a panel that uses the ESP32S, an rotary encoder with push button, and a TFT ST7789 display, all together,  for application development.
 The picture below shows LilyGO/T-Embed.

+## Preface

+This document is about the LilyGo T-Embed device as a receiver based on the SI473X IC family.
+The main parts of the sketch used here was written by [Volos](https://github.com/VolosR/TEmbedFMRadio).
+The Volos' project is a receiver based on the TEA5767 device and I have just adapted and documented the needed steps to port the Volos' project to work with a receiver based on the SI473X device.

+All you have to know to use this project with your LilyGo T-Embed panel can be found here.

 <BR>

 ![LilyGo T-Embed](./images/t_embed.png)